Iheartweb/Lu/docs/getting_started.md

 ```
 **jQuery, Fiber, and Underscore are commonJS compliant.
 You could manage the loading of these libraries with inject.**

-The script we need to add is a bootstrap.
-This script came as part of the Lu download and contains configuration for loading Lu.
-It can be changed to fit your specific implementation.
+The last script we need to add is a bootstrap and is disused in the next section.

 ```html
 <script src="[path_to_lu-config]"/>
 ```

 ##Configuring Lu##
-This configuration is specific to Inject.
-For more advanced configuration, please refer to Inject's <a href="#" target="_blank">Getting Started Guide</a> or to the manual of your commonJS Loader.
+In the aptly named ```lu-config.js``` there's a configuration for using Lu with Inject.
+For more advanced configuration, please refer to Inject's <a href="#" target="_blank">Getting Started Guide</a> or to the manual of your commonJS loader.

 ```js
 ( function() {